fish-shell/fish-shell/doc_src/language.rst

 - ``\"`` escapes the quote character.
 - ``\'`` escapes the apostrophe character.

-As a special case, ``\`` immediately followed by a literal new line is a "continuation" and tells fish to ignore the line break and resume input at the start of the next line (without introducing any whitespace or terminating a token).
+As a special case, ``\`` immediately followed by a literal new line is a "continuation" and tells ghoti to ignore the line break and resume input at the start of the next line (without introducing any whitespace or terminating a token).

 .. _redirects: